svidmar/Strava-Run-Coach-MCP-Server/README.md

 - "Compare my 2023 and 2024 training volume"
 - "What were my peak training weeks before my last marathon?"
 - "How many runs did I do per week during my last marathon build-up?"

+### Shoe Management
+- "What shoes do I have and how worn are they?"
+- "Which shoes should I retire?"
+- "Which shoes do I use for fast workouts vs easy runs?"
+- "How many km are on my Pegasus?"
+- "Recommend which shoe I should wear for my long run this weekend"

 ### Advanced Coaching
 - "I want to run a sub-3:15 marathon in June.
 Based on my PRs and training history, is this realistic?"